Beneficial Ownership Information (BOI) Reports

 To get a FinCEN ID, navigate to the FinCEN website and submit the following information: your legal name, date of birth, address, and a unique ID number (like a social security number).
 FinCEN will assign a unique number to you that can be used on your BOI Report.

-Yes, but only if you have any changes to submit regarding the information you originally submitted (like your reporting company’s main address or changes in who your beneficial owners are).
-In the case of any changes, you have 30 days from that change to send in your updates.
+Yes.
+You’ll need to submit updates if any of the information you originally provided changes (such as your company’s main address or changes in beneficial owners).
+In the case of any updates, you would have 30 days from the change to file the updated information.